Title

 CDA Memorandum Circular No. 2013-04 mandates cooperatives to implement a continuous share capital subscription policy, ensuring fair fines for unpaid capital, standardized share certificates, and prohibiting multiple share types or changes in par value.

-Article 75 requires the by-laws of every cooperative to provide for a reasonable and realistic member capital build-up program to allow the continuing growth of members' investment as their economic conditions improve.
+The by-laws must provide for a reasonable and realistic member capital build-up program to allow continuing growth of members’ investment in the cooperative as members’ economic conditions improve.

-The by-laws may prescribe a fine on unpaid subscribed share capital, provided that such fine is fair and reasonable under the circumstances.
+It permits the by-laws of a cooperative to prescribe a fine on unpaid subscribed share capital, provided the fine is fair and reasonable under the circumstances.

-Cooperatives must execute a subscription agreement upon the admission of members and whenever additional subscriptions are made by members upon full payment of their initial subscription.
+They must execute a subscription agreement upon admission of members and whenever additional subscription is made by members upon full payment of their initial subscription.

-No, cooperatives are prohibited from increasing or decreasing the par value of the share capital by amending their Articles of Cooperation and By-laws.
+No. It is likewise prohibited for any cooperative to increase or decrease the par value of its share capital by way of amending the Articles of Cooperation and By-laws.

 Analyze Cases Smarter, Faster